What is forensic psychiatry?

 What is the difference between a forensic psychiatrist and a forensic psychologist?

-Psychologists are different to psychiatrists.
+Psychologists are different from psychiatrists.
 A psychologist has a degree is in psychology, whereas a psychiatrist, who is a medical doctor, has a degree in medicine.

 Just as forensic psychiatry is a sub-speciality of psychiatry, forensic psychology is a sub-speciality of psychology.
 In brief, psychology involves scientific study of mental processes and behaviour (e.g. cognition, emotion, perception, personality, behaviour and interpersonal relationships).
 Psychologists apply this to various spheres of life (e.g. family, education, employment) and also to the treatment of mental health problems.